Early Childhood Education

 - identify strategies to ensure equity and respect for children, families, staff, and colleagues.

-- demonstrate knowledge of the basic principles of program planning: budgets, reports, personnel management, equipping program, enrollment, staffing, and evaluation.
+- demonstrate knowledge of the basic principles of program planning: budgets, reports, personnel management, an equipping program, enrollment, staffing, and evaluation.

 - reference and interpret the legal regulations of California child care centers (Title 22), and publicly funded child development programs (Title 5).